 But like most multisensory word work activities, the motion students are making to build muscle memory for the shape of the word is more important than the finished product.
 However, still have students take a picture on the eGourd cam and share finished words for accountability.

 Have students practice writing math facts on their pumpkins.
 For variety they can roll two dice and use the numbers rolled to make a number sentence.
 This can be used with any fact for easy differentiation – just use different dice and operations.
 You may want to have students carve pumpkins out of their trickiest facts to help them stick.

 4. Word Work Spider Legs Center on Pic Collage

 Use these 52 word work task cards and the included spider image to create Word Study Spiders on the iPad with app Pic Collage.
 The task cards are for grammar and spelling so choose the ones that fit whatever you are studying or have student’s choose for review.

-This resources goes into detail about how it works, but basically students are typing individual words onto the app then arranging and styling them into “legs” for the spider image.
+This resource goes into detail about how it works, but basically, students are typing individual words onto the app then arranging and styling them into “legs” for the spider image.

 I included a bunch of task card options for differentiation.
 I also made task cards that are more “Halloween” themed for students that finish the word work center early.

 Use Pic Collage to add a Jack O’ Lantern Head to a student selfie!
 First have students take a selfie.
 Then students will use the web image search option in the main menu (press the plus sign to open the main menu).
 Students should type “pumpkin png” into the URL to search for a pumpkin with a transparent background.